 We can know which file is a socket file with the following commands.
-In ls - F output, a = 1 is printed after a socket file.
-In ls - l output, a = 1 output, a s at the first character means a socket file.
+In ls -F output, a = is printed after a socket file.
+In ls -l output, a s at the first character means a socket file.

 There is no command to create a socket file.
 It is created automatically when a program binds a socket to the file with the system call bind(2).